ManuFerHi/SiDi-FPGA/Cores/Console/GENESIS/Readme.md

 ## Some usage tips

   1. **The core requires at least firmware version 20181013.**
-  2. If you place a .bin or .gen ROM renamed as GENESIS.ROM (or GEN_SVP.ROM if SVP) in the same folder of the core, it will be loaded automatically on boot.
+  2. If you place a .bin or .gen ROM renamed as GENESIS.ROM (or GEN_SVP.ROM for SVP) in the same folder of the core, it will be loaded automatically on boot.
-  3. If the controls seems to not work, try switch to 3 buttons mode in the OSD, or enable the option "Joystick swap".
+  3. If the controls seems to not work, try switch to 3 buttons mode in the OSD, or enable the "Joystick Swap" option.
   4. Includes support for [YPbPr cables](https://github.com/mist-devel/mist-board/wiki/YPbPr_Cable)
   5. Some carts have an SRAM or EEPROM to allow saving game states.
 SRAM is always enabled at 2MB (if the cart size < 2MB, or the game uses bank switching to page in), and you can turn on a "fake" EEPROM at 2MB in the OSD.
 For example, it allows NBA Jam TE to run.
-Note: use "Fake EEPROM" option only on games which require it, because its control address can clash with the normal cart ROM.
+Note: use "Fake EEPROM" option only for games which require it, because its control address can clash with the normal cart ROM.
   6. SVP version is *only* for Virtua Racing!

 ## Contributors